Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 1991 Anamet Inc., a USA corporation, buys Flexider stock.
 2002 Industrial Manufacturing Company International (IMCI) assumes control of Flexider.
 2003 IMCI reorganizes Flexider creating Automotive, Aerospace, and Industrial business units providing improved focus.

 2011 Celebrating 90 years: quality solutions for the 21st century.
-1964 New production facility is inaugurated in Turin, Italy.
+1964 New production facility was inaugurated in Turin, Italy.
 In addition, new sales offices are added to improve service and expand the business.

 1968 Rodolfo De Benedetti turns Company leadership over to his son, Carlo De Benedetti.
 1972. changes its name in Flexider.